timeandspace-scotland/timeandspace_website/README.md

  <img class=" mt-4 mt-lg-0" src="./assets/img/women_scotlandc 1.svg" />
  <p class="text-center m-lg-0 mt-4 mt-lg-0">DWT Cargill Fund</p>
 ```

-Each line represents an image of a sponsor.
+Each line represents an image of a sponsor, identifiable by the filenames.
 If you need to remove a sponsor, you will need to remove a line.
 If you need to add a sponsor, you will need to add a line.

 At the top of all that code, in the top right corner, there is a pencil.
 If you click on the pencil, it will allow you to edit the file.